Unstake

-To unstake user needs to send message with OP::BURN to its Jetton Wallet and specify amount of stTON to burn.
+To unstake user needs to send message with `OP::BURN` to its **Jetton Wallet** and specify amount of stGRAM to burn.
 The TL-B scheme of burn request is following:

 burn#595f07bc query_id:uint64 jetton_amount:Coins = InternalMsgBody;